bigbossguru/bigbossguru/README.md

 ### Hello 👋, I'm Eldar Gazizov

 ### I'm a Software Engineer
-- ⚡  I love my job, like solving different issues, create a new apps, help people
+- ⚡  I love my job, like solving different issues, create a new apps, and help people
 - 📚 I'm constantly learning new skills and striving for progress
 - 🏆 Goal: will be the full stack software engineer and learn all the subtleties and tricks